Two-thousander

 Two-thousanders are mountains that have a height of at least 2,000 metres above sea level, but less than 3,000 metres.
 The term is used in Alpine circles, especially in Europe (e.g. German: Zweitausender).

-The two photographs show two typical two-thousanders in the Alps that illustrate different types of mountain.
+The two photographs show two typical two-thousanders in the Alps, illustrating different types of mountain.
 The Säuling (top) is a prominent, individual peak, whereas the Schneeberg (bottom) is an elongated limestone massif.

 In ranges like the Allgäu Alps, the Gesäuse or the Styrian-Lower Austrian Limestone Alps the mountain tour descriptions for mountaineers or hikers commonly include the two-thousanders, especially in areas where only a few summits exceed this level.
 Examples from these regions of the Eastern Alps are: